 Many presale projects have realized in the past few months that launching a meme coin presale is not enough.
 For a crypto presale to succeed, it must include new, and perhaps even trending, features to justify extravagant fundraising targets that can sometimes reach tens of millions of dollars.
 We’ve seen Pepe Unchained introducing an Ethereum layer-2 scaling solution for meme coins, Crypto All-Stars fundraising with an "innovative" meme vault, and DexBoss with its decentralized exchange, among others.

 The Solaxy crypto project is a layer-2 scaling solution developed for the Solana blockchain.
-It aims to enhance transaction speed, reduce costs, and improve scalability for decentralized applications (dApps).
+It aims to enhance decentralized applications (dApps) transaction speed, reduce costs, and improve scalability.
 The $SOLX token serves as the core of the ecosystem, facilitating transaction fees, staking, and governance.

 As the second meme coin (after Pepe Unchained) to launch a layer-2 solution and fundraise through a $SOLX presale, we explored whether Solaxy is worth your crypto investment.
 Let’s see what we found.

-Building a layer-2 solution is no walk in the park, whether you're developing it from scratch or using an off-the-shelf solution.
+Building a layer-2 solution is no walk in the park, whether developing it from scratch or using an off-the-shelf solution.
 That’s why a whitepaper consisting of only eight pages, written in large fonts, fails to respect potential investors.
-For a project like the Solaxy $SOLX token, which aims to raise tens of millions of dollars, this is a significant red flag.
-Will the layer-2 solution be developed from scratch, or will it use a shelved solution?
+This is a significant red flag for a project like the Solaxy $SOLX token, which has already raised nearly $10 million and aims to raise millions more.
+Will the layer-2 solution be developed from scratch or use a shelved solution?
 What is the current stage of implementation?
 What is the roadmap’s timetable?
 These burning questions—and many more—remain unanswered in the whitepaper.

 The Solaxy team is hidden.
 Not only do they conceal their identities, but they also fail to undergo a KYC process with a reliable third-party company.
 As a result, we have no idea who they are.
 To make it even harder to find details about them, they registered the domain solaxy.io with Namecheap, a domain registration service known for its strong privacy protections, often favored by scammers and fraudsters.

-We don’t know if the Solaxy team members are legitimate, if they possess the skills required to pull this project off, what other projects they have launched before, or many other critical details.
+We don’t know if the Solaxy team members are legitimate, and possess the skills required to pull this project off, what other projects they have launched before, or many other critical details.
 By identifying similarities between Solaxy and other meme coin projects, we might make an educated guess that the team behind this project could be linked to others, but it would remain speculation.
-Bottom line: a project raising such significant funds while maintaining full anonymity from the team is a second red flag in our opinion.
+Bottom line: a project raising such significant funds while maintaining full anonymity from the team, in our opinion is a second red flag.

 Three- or four-digit staking rewards, as promised by the Solaxy $SOLX token, are unsustainable.
 Period.
 Such claims on the Solaxy crypto website are an immediate turnoff for us.
 This is one of the oldest tricks in the book to lure investors into fraudulent schemes.